 - Educational support for school children and young adults

 - Hurricane Matthew relief and rebuilding

 - Seeds, training, and irrigation infrastructure for farmers’ cooperatives

 - Medical supplies for hospitals and rural medical clinics

 - Community pharmacies and medicines for rural clinics and hospitals

 - Pig raising and chicken farming for indigenous rural families

 - Clean water wells, latrines, and health education

-- Cow and water buffalo banks
+- Cow and water buffalos for farming families

 - Dry season rice and seed production farms for a reliable food supply